franciscofbc/franciscofbc/README.md

 ### Hi there 👋
 My name is **Francisco**...
-Welcome to my github profile

-I'm from and living in Rio Grande do Sul and I'm searching for my first job as a dev
+Welcome to my github profile 😄 I'm from and living in Rio Grande do Sul and I'm searching for my first job as a dev

-- 🌱 I'm graduated in Computer Science at Unijui and at the moment I'm taking a course on EBAC to become a full stack dev (learning skills related to back end like **python and SQL**)
+🌱 I'm graduated in Computer Science at Unijui and at the moment I'm taking a course on EBAC to become a full stack dev (learning skills related to back end like **python and SQL**)

-- 📫 Fell free to contact me by [Email](fbc9911@gmail.com) or [LinkedIn](https://www.linkedin.com/in/franciscofbc/)

 Some of my projects you can find here: https://my-personal-portfolio-fcc.vercel.app/

+📫 Fell free to contact me

 ### Some languages and tools that I know
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>